Murder of Peter R. de Vries

-In the evening of 6 July 2021, Dutch investigative journalist and crime reporter Peter R. de Vries was shot in the head after leaving the television studio of RTL Boulevard in Amsterdam where he had appeared as a guest.
-Several bullets were fired at him in the Lange Leidsedwarsstraat, near the Leidseplein, while he was walking to his car.
-He was taken to the VU University Medical Center in critical condition.
-De Vries died of his injuries on 15 July 2021.
+On the evening of 6 July 2021 Dutch investigative journalist and crime reporter Peter R. de Vries was shot in the head after leaving the television studio of RTL Boulevard in Amsterdam, where he had appeared as a guest.
+Several shots were fired at him in the Lange Leidsedwarsstraat, near the Leidseplein, while he was walking to his car.
+De Vries was taken to the VU University Medical Center in critical condition.
+He died of his injuries on 15 July.

 Background

-Peter R. de Vries was a television personality and the most well-known crime reporter in the Netherlands.
+Peter R. de Vries was a television personality and the best-known crime reporter in the Netherlands.
 He gained national prominence with his own television program Peter R. de Vries: Crime Reporter.
-Throughout his career, he reported about high-profile criminal cases, such as the kidnapping of Freddy Heineken, the disappearance of Natalee Holloway, the murder of Marianne Vaatstra, as well as other murder cases, scandals and wrongful convictions.
+Throughout his career he reported on high-profile criminal cases, such as the kidnapping of Freddy Heineken, the disappearance of Natalee Holloway, the murder of Marianne Vaatstra, as well as other murder cases, scandals and wrongful convictions.
+His novel based on his investigation into Heineken's kidnapping was later adapted as Kidnapping Freddy Heineken (2015), starring Anthony Hopkins as Freddy Heineken.

-Later in his career, he became one of the most visible figures in the journalistic investigation of cold cases in the Netherlands, such as the death of Nicky Verstappen, in which he supported the victim's family in court.
-He also was a frequent guest in talk shows and started a short political career with his own political party.
-A central theme in his later work was his fight against (what he saw as) injustice.
+Later in his career, De Vries became one of the most visible figures in the journalistic investigation of cold cases in the Netherlands, such as the death of Nicky Verstappen, in which he supported the victim's family in court.
+He was also a frequent guest on talk shows and embarked on a short political career with his own political party.
+A central theme in his later work was his fight against what he saw as injustice.

-In 2021, De Vries supported the crown witness Nabil B. in the Marengo process.
-Less than two years earlier, B.'s lawyer, Derk Wiersum, had been murdered outside his home in Amsterdam.
+In 2021 De Vries supported Crown witness Nabil B. in the Marengo trial.
+Less than two years earlier B.'s lawyer, Derk Wiersum, had been murdered outside his home in Amsterdam.

 Reactions

-The King Willem-Alexander of the Netherlands called it an attack on journalism and an attack on the rechtsstaat (rule of law).
-On the evening of the attack, the Amsterdam mayor Femke Halsema, chief public prosecutor René de Beukelaer and police chief Frank Paauw held a press conference.
+King Willem-Alexander of the Netherlands called it an attack on journalism and an attack on the rechtsstaat (rule of law).
+On the evening of the attack, Amsterdam mayor Femke Halsema, chief public prosecutor René de Beukelaer and police chief Frank Paauw held a press conference.
 Halsema spoke of a "brutal cowardly crime".
 Prime Minister Mark Rutte and Minister of Justice Ferdinand Grapperhaus also held a press conference.
 Rutte called it an attack on free journalism.
 The attack "affects journalists and damages our society", according to Grapperhaus.
 The Dutch Association of Journalists stated: "This hits journalism right in the heart."
 Ursula von der Leyen, President of the European Commission, expressed her condolences and expressed her support for the Dutch authorities to bring the perpetrators to justice.
-After the death of De Vries, Rutte stated that "We owe it to Peter R. de Vries to ensure that justice takes place".
+After the death of De Vries, Rutte stated that "We owe it to Peter R. de Vries to ensure that justice is served".
 Many people have reacted to the attack and his death, including many members of the Dutch House of Representatives and members of the European Parliament.
 Crime reporter John van den Heuvel stated that "[De Vries] will always remain an example and a source of inspiration".